Vtheonly/Junk-Yard/README.md

 # junk-yard

-one file scripts that help me from her and there some for prdcutivity some for autmation...... feel free to use may the code be with you
+small scripts that help me here and there (mostley automating and making/moving and batch renameing) some for prdcutivity some for autmation...... feel free to use may the code be with you